numsim-group/klimakoffer/milestone3/milestone3_odesolvers.md

 @@colbox-blue
-**Remark:** Depending on the stiffness of the ODE problem and the computational complexity of the implicit equation, either the the explicit or implicit method is more efficient.
+**Remark:** Depending on the stiffness of the ODE problem and the computational complexity of the implicit equation, either the explicit or implicit method is more efficient.
 @@